 Derek is originally from Rochester, NY, but grew up in the eastern Arkansas town of Forrest City.
 He has also lived in Mississippi, Louisiana, Kentucky and Oklahoma.
 He earned is B.S. in Meteorology from The University of Oklahoma in 2001 and a M.S. in Geosciences with an emphasis in Broadcast Meteorology from Mississippi State in 2004.

 "When I got into television, I made a mental list of the places I wanted to work at some point in my career.
 The Mobile/Pensacola television market was among the Top 5 on that list.
 From a weather standpoint, the Gulf Coast is incredibly challenging and offers a unique opportunity to forecast hurricanes and other types of tropical weather.
 Besides that, its one of the USA's best kept secrets.
 The mild winters, Mardi Gras and beautiful white sand beaches are only a part of what makes this area a great place to live.
-Prior to accepting the position at LOCAL 15, Derek worked in Cincinnati as morning and chief meteorologist at WLWT-TV in Cincinnati from 2005-2009, weekend meteorologist at KHBS/KHOG-TV in Fort Smith, AR from 2004-2005, and meteorologist at WCBI-TV in Columbus, MS from 2003-2004.
+Prior to accepting the position at LOCAL 15, Derek worked in Cincinnati as morning and chief meteorologist at WLWT-TV News 5 from 2005-2009, weekend meteorologist at KHBS/KHOG-TV in Fort Smith, AR from 2004-2005, and meteorologist at WCBI-TV in Columbus, MS from 2003-2004.

 Derek became interested in meteorology at a very young age.
 He decided on a career in broadcast meteorology while in college.
 Derek is an experienced storm chaser, and when presented the opportunity will chase anything from blizzards and tornadoes to hurricanes.
 Some of the more notable storms he's covered are hurricanes Ivan, Katrina, Isabel and Irene.
 Ivan in particular stands out in his mind.
 "I was with a group of other chasers and we ended up riding out the storm in Spanish Fort.
 The house where we were survived Hurricane Frederic in 1979, so we figured our chances of making it through the night were better than average.
 It was my first night landfall and an experience I will never forget.
 The sound of the wind was absolutely frightening!"